josmar-crwdstffng/angular/aio/content/guide/component-overview.md

 ## Specifying a component's CSS selector

 Every component requires a CSS *selector*.
-A selector instructs Angular to instantiate this component wherever it finds the corresponding tag in template HTML.
+A selector instructs Angular to instantiate this component wherever it finds the corresponding element in template HTML.
 For example, consider a component `hello-world.component.ts` that defines its selector as `app-hello-world`.
-This selector instructs Angular to instantiate this component any time the tag `<app-hello-world>` appears in a template.
+This selector instructs Angular to instantiate this component any time the `app-hello-world` element appears in a template.

 Specify a component's selector by adding a `selector` statement to the `@Component` decorator.